Short Stature in Children

 First, doctors measure the child's height and weight and plot the measurements on age-specific growth charts to determine whether they are growing too slowly.
 Then they often do x-rays of bones in the hand.
 Such x-rays can show if the bones are developing normally for the child's age.
 Children who are simply short have normal bone development for their age.
 Children who have growth hormone deficiency have delayed bone development.
 Delayed bone development can also occur in other conditions, such as hypothyroidism and delayed puberty.

 It is difficult for doctors to assess growth hormone production because growth hormone production fluctuates throughout the day.
 As a result, measurement of random growth hormone levels is often not helpful.
 Instead, doctors do blood tests to measure levels of other substances in the blood that are stimulated by growth hormone.
-Such substances include insulin -like growth factor 1 and insulin -like growth factor binding protein 3.
-However, these substances may be affected by other conditions, such as hypothyroidism and undernutrition.
+Such substances include insulin-like growth factor 1 and insulin-like growth factor binding protein 3.
+However, these substances may be affected by other conditions, such as hypothyroidism, celiac disease, and undernutrition, so doctors may do tests to rule out these conditions.

 Other laboratory tests are done to look for other causes of poor growth (such as thyroid, blood, kidney, inflammatory disorders, and immune disorders).
 Genetic testing may be done if doctors suspect the child has a specific syndrome (such as Turner syndrome).